Updated: July 11, 2024

 With a regular installment agreement, your minimum monthly payments must be enough to pay off the taxes within six years (72 months) or by the Collection Statute Expiration Date (CSED) if sooner.
 For instance, if you owe $7,200, the IRS will want you to pay at least $100 per month.
 Note that there are exceptions to this rule -- for instance, if you apply for a non-streamlined agreement, you may be able to take longer to pay, as these agreements give you to the CSED without the 72-month minimum expectation.

 If you cannot afford these payments, you may be able to make smaller payments through a Partial Payment Installment Agreement.
 When you make smaller payments, you take longer to pay off your tax liability, and as a result, you may not be able to pay off all of your tax bill before it expires.
-In other words, if you're accepted into this program, the IRS lets you make the smaller payments and allows some of your tax bill to expire when the CSED arrives.
+In other words, if you're accepted into this program, the IRS lets you make the smaller payments and allows some of your remaining tax liability to expire when the CSED arrives.

 When the IRS Revisits Your Financial Details During a PPIA